JosephEoff/josepheoff.github.io/_posts/2022-01-25-threadtension.md

 |-------------------------|
 |![Adjust the bobbin tension](/assets/2022-01-25-threadtension/8.jpg)|

+Tighten the screw for higher tension, loosen the screw for lower tension.

 You mostly shouldn't need to adjust the bobbin case tension.
 A thicker or thinner thread changes the tension up or down, and you can compensate for that with the upper tension adjustment.

 Sometimes you'll get a bobbin case on a used machine that has been incorrectly adjusted, or some clown at the factory was daydreaming instead of adjusting the bobbin case on your new machine.